manigandancodes/100-days-of-code/log.md

 Today I spent my time reading about web accessibility and learned about color theory, choosing accessible colors, and some design principles.
 Also, as usual, I did some coding challenges.

 #webdev #colortheory #design #web #accesiblity

+I continued to learn Rust-Lang, one of my favorite programming languages.
+Moreover "Get started with Rust" book is super useful I learned a lot from it and I decided to keep learning it, and planned to use it in my future projects.

+D91 of #100DaysOfCode
+#rust #web #Coding